strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 The Cluster Volume Source will use this API to discover volume information for the whole cluster.

+The performance cost of this API was [discussed](https://lists.apache.org/thread/11zyqqnyg1wgf4jdo6pvn7hn51g3vf8r) upstream as part of the KIP, which should be low cost.
+The performance impact of polling is managed by making the poll interval configurable.
+The poll interval will be configurable using the existing `client.quota.callback.static.storage.check-interval` property (default is 0 - disabled).

 ##### Admin Client Configuration

 To obtain log dir descriptions though the admin api we need to construct an admin client.
 We intend to